How To Explain An Absent Parent

 Image credit: Freedigitalphotos.net/arztsamui

-- Does Mum or Dad love someone else?: Although Mum or Dad might not love each other, it is important to reassure the child that they love him/her.
+• Needing reassurance about love: Although Mum or Dad might not love each other, it is important to reassure the child that they love him/her, that this hasn’t changed and never will.

-- If you do not come home, I will never speak to you again: The purpose of a statement like this is to make the parent feel guilty so that they will return home.
+• Threats: If you do not come home, I will never speak to you again; the purpose of a statement like this is to make the parent feel guilty so that they will return home.

-- Anger: Children between the ages of 8-16 years can experience intense anger.
+• Anger: Particularly children between the ages of 8-16 years can experience intense anger.
 They can often be most angry with the parent they blame for separation, but they may express anger only towards the parent they view as the ‘safest’, usually the resident parent.

-- Worry about the future: The child may worry about the future.
+• Worrying about the future: The child may find it hard to envision what the future will look like and this can cause worry.
 This is more likely to occur where there is parental conflict around contact and maintenance.
 Parents need to listen to their child’s worries and talk honestly and openly with them about any concerns.

 With a young child, one of the most trying times can be night time.
 We all expect to be awake with babies and infants, but what if your child is 3 years of age and still waking you at night?
 Parents and children need their rest after a long day of work, school, or play, although sleep is often interrupted by a cry for help from another room.
 As parents, it’s impossible to ignore our children, yet we all need a good night’s sleep and we want the same for our children as well.
 Not getting enough sleep can affect how we parent and many other aspects of our lives.
 We explore 10 Ways to Survive Sleepless Nights.